 “I began to see my life in a different way because we were more observed by the people.
 We drew more attention, they pointed their fingers at us, at what I call communist bullying, because everywhere, they point to you as if you were the worm [common denomination of the counter-revolutionaries], the mercenary, the one who does not have the ideology that it is necessary to have because everything is designed so that you have to think and act in a way and as we were not like that, because I grew up seeing things from another point of view.
 There are people who have to leave [the country] to realize what is happening in Cuba.
 I already knew what was happening from the inside.
 I knew that it was not a system in which a person should live, because of the repression and indoctrination to which you are subjected.”

 Diana Caridad Ángel Bello Álvarez was born in the city of Ciego de Ávila, Cuba.
-When she was very young, she and her family suffered a looting by the Cuban State Security, because they were running a small business.
-Since she was little, she felt attracted to art, but she could not study any artistic school, so she had to study 4 years to become an Accounting Technician.
-She also founded the first animal protection group in her home province, so she had several problems with the political police and State Security and on two occasions, she was imprisoned by her reactionary ideas.
-She emigrated to Madrid in 2017 with her daughter, where she has worked as a waitress and insurance agent, among others.
+When she was very young, the small business owned by her family was seized by Cuban State Security.
+This left her traumatized and demoralized.
+She was passionate about art in her youth, especially dance and theatre, but she could never study it in Cuba because her family was considered counterrevolutionary.
+Instead had to study for 4 years to become an Accounting Technician.
+She founded the first animal protection group in her home province and had several encounters with State Security.
+On two occasions, she was imprisoned for her reactionary ideas.
+She emigrated to Madrid in 2017 with her daughter, where she worked as a waitress and insurance agent.
 She currently lives in Madrid and is a member of the Actions for Democracy Movement.
-She participates in activities promoting the unmasking the Castro brothers’ regime.
+She participates in activities promoting the unmasking of the Castro brothers’ regime.